Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Introduction

 In this paper, we study the time evolution of the Bloch vector governed by the thermal JCM.
 Preparing the atom and the single-mode field initially in a certain pure state and a mixed state with a Bose-Einstein photon number distribution respectively, we let the whole system develop according to the JCM Hamiltonian.
 Thus, the system never suffers from dissipation.
 As mentioned before, under these circumstances, the behaviour of the Bloch vector is thrown into disorder.
 In this paper, taking a different viewpoint compared with ones that we have been used to, we investigate quasiperiodicity of the Bloch vector's trajectories.
 Using the concept of the quasiperiodicity, we can explain the confused behaviour of the system as an intermediate state between periodic and chaotic motions.
 The revealed quasiperiodic structures hidden in the thermal fluctuation of the Bloch vector have close relations with topics of the number theory, which is one of the oldest branches of the pure mathematics.
 This appearance of unexpected natures of the thermal JCM itself is our motivation for this work.

-In the current paper, we discuss the following three facts: \begin{itemize} \item We draw an analogy between the dynamics of the Bloch vector and that of a compressible fluid.
-We show that the time evolution of the Bloch vector is equivalent to a compressible inviscid flow that has no vorticity. \item If we adjust the time displacement $\Delta t$ properly, figures consisting of plotted dots at the constant interval $\Delta t$ acquire scale invariance under replacement of $\Delta t$ by $s\Delta t$, where $s(>1)$ is an arbitrary real but not transcendental number.
+In the current paper, we discuss the following two facts: \begin{itemize} \item If we adjust the time displacement $\Delta t$ properly, figures consisting of plotted dots at the constant interval $\Delta t$ acquire scale invariance under replacement of $\Delta t$ by $s\Delta t$, where $s(>1)$ is an arbitrary real but not transcendental number.
 This fact is derived by making use of the Weyl criterion, which gives a necessary and sufficient condition for a sequence of real numbers to be uniformly distributed modulo unity. \item We can compute values of the time variable $t$, which let $|S_{z}(t)|$ (the absolute value of the $z$-component of the Bloch vector) be very small, with the Diophantine approximation (a rational approximation of an irrational number). \end{itemize}

 In Ref.~\cite{Azuma2008}, Azuma examines a histogram of $\{S_{z}(n\Delta t):n=0,1,...,N\}$, where $\mbox{\boldmath $S$}(t)$ is the Bloch vector of the thermal JCM.
 Plotting the variance of the histogram of samples $\{S_{z}(n\Delta t)\}$ against the inverse of the temperature $\beta[=1/(k_{\mbox{ B}}T)]$, Azuma finds a scaling property.
 In the current paper, we also take a constant interval $\Delta t$ for the time variable $t$, and this prescription takes an important role.
 Thus, the present paper is a sequel of Ref.~\cite{Azuma2008}.